yusuke-takase/lbsim_tools/README.md

 # lbsim_tools
 ## Installation
 - Dependency: [litebird_sim](https://github.com/litebird/litebird_sim)

 If you haven't installed the litebird_sim you must install it before installing lbsim_tools.
 ```
 $ git clone https://github.com/yusuke-takase/lbsim_tools.git
 $ cd lbsim_tools
 $ (lbs_env)$ python install -e .
 ```
-## lbsim_tools.py
+## API
-- function
-    - deconvolution
+- `deconvolution(maps, fwhm, cut_off)`
     - This function provide the deconvolution for the map which is convolved by a Gaussian beam.
 The [usage](./notebooks/deconv_verification.ipynb) is availble with the verification of the function.
-    - get_fgbuster_instrument_from_imo
+- `get_fgbuster_instrument_from_imo(imo_version)`
-        - This function genarates a table which is used for FGBuster inout by using the litebird_sim imo.
+    - This function genarates a table which is used for FGBuster by using the litebird_sim imo.

 ## Scripts
 The python files which are included in [script](./script) is executable from your terminal.